The baby name Zev scores high on Scrabble, brings to mind a fierce creature, and shares the short, punchy style of Jax and Kai. What’s not to love?

 So the lack of data doesn’t mean the name was unknown.

 But we do know that starting in the 1950s, it begins to appear in small numbers.
 21 boys received the name in 1959; by 1997, it’s 50.
 In 2006, the number reached 115.
-And by 2018?
+And by 2023?
 A new high!
-193 parents chose the name Zev for their sons.
+264 parents chose the name Zev for their sons.

 Overall, it seems like an intriguing choice.
 Zev is brief and complete, with a strong meaning and a modern sound.
+If it’s also potentially a heritage choice for your family, then it’s really unbeatable.

-What do you think of this name?
+What do you think of the baby name Zev?

 Originally published on June 3, 2013, this post was revised and re-published on August 28, 2019.